getsolus/help-center-docs/software/virtualbox/en.md

 sudo sh ~/Downloads/VirtualBox-5.1.24-117012-Linux_amd64.run
 ```

-Replace the version number of the file with the one you downloaded.
+Replace the version number of the file with the one you downloaded and replace `linux-lts-headers` with `linux-current-headers` if you are running Solus 3